Saamu02/TouchDown/README.md

 # TouchDown
-App 6: App develop in SwfitUI for iOS
+App 6: App develop in SwfitUI for iOS with the static widget UI

 # Learning Points: